mars188/Transposable-Element-TE-detection-from-RNAseq-datasets/README.md

 squire_clean: Filters Repeatmasker file for Repeats of interest, collapses overlapping repeats, and returns as BED file.
 Optional: Incorporation of non-reference TE sequence
 ```
 **NOTE:** For this workshop and to save the time, the data have already been downloaded and included in your data file.
+YOU DO NOT NEED TO RUN THIS STEP.

 ## Step 1: Aligns RNAseq reads
 ```